 To see just how easy it is to create a virtual exhibition or museum with immersive 360 images, start a free ThingLink trial today.

 Mainland Britain’s First Open Air Museum revolutionises the traditional museum concept

 Museum pioneer Dr Isabel F. Grant founded the Highland Folk Museum in 1935 on the island of Iona, off the west coast of Scotland.
 She was inspired by European folk museums to create a “living museum”, to save the way of life of the people of the Highlands and tell their story through a collection of artefacts.
 In 1939 the Highland Folk Museum moved to the mainland to the village of Laggan, and by June 1944 a longer-term home had been found in nearby Kingussie.
 Over the years the site was developed to incorporate three specially constructed replica buildings.
 In 1996 the Highland Folk Museum moved again to its current and permanent home, an eighty-acre site in neighbouring Newtonmore, where an open air, living history site was established.
 Costumed staff and over 30 historic buildings help to bring Highland history to life.
 The museum is recognised as mainland Britain’s first open air museum.

-A unique collection
+A unique museum and collection

 Since that time, the buildings together with Dr Grant’s unique collection of everyday objects, tools and machinery have helped visitors understand the living and working conditions of the Highlands in the past.
 It is now run by High Life Highland, a public body which develops and promotes opportunities in culture, learning, sport, leisure, health and wellbeing throughout the whole of the Scottish Highland region, for both residents and visitors.